josdejong/tabular-json/src/content/pages/index.md

 So what are the ingredients of Tabular-JSON?

-- Take JSON
+- Take JSON.
-- Make quotes around keys and string values optional
+- Make quotes around keys and string values optional.
-- Add support for CSV-like tables wrapped in a `---` block, supporting nested fields
+- Add support for CSV-like tables wrapped in a `---` block.
+Tables supports nested fields.
-- Add support for ISO dates
+- Add support for ISO dates.

 And that's it.
 The complexity of the Tabular-JSON data format is equal to that of JSON plus CSV.